 Urban Jungle Highline: As the last week of our trip slowly comes to an end, the team was able to get permission to walk between two apartment buildings in downtown Niteroi as part of a Brazilian TV show.
 This projects was a test of creative rigging in an unfamiliar terrain of concrete structures and constant noise.
 The rooftop scenery from this line was incredible and represents, for many of us on the Moab Monkeys team, our first urban highline.

 Marcio Cardoso getting the first Brazilian crossing of Niteroi’s new urban highline

 Ezequiel Ruete taking in the noisy exposure of the urban setting

 Improvised and creative rigging in the urban environment

-Return to Tartaruga: The crew returned to walk Tartaruga Sinistra and Scott, Andy and I were proudly able to establish the first 3 walks of this 47 meter long beast.
+Return to Tartaruga: The crew returned to walk Tartaruga Sinistra and we proudly established the first 3 walks of this 47 meter long beast.
 Many of the local Brazilians gave their best to it and will be returning soon with vengeance in mind.

 Scott Rogers getting his send on the longest highline in Brazil, weighing in at 47 meters long and very exposed.